brianhigh/envh543/ex0618prob.md

 ## 3  median 0.136990  green
 ## 4    mode 0.136810   blue
 ```

+### Plot the kernel density estimates with measures of central tendency

 ```r
 # Contruct text labels by combining each measure with its value.